AlexUOM/Sinus-node-deconvolution/README.md

 # Sinus-node-deconvolution
-Code used for the deconvolution of bulk RNA-Seq into scRNA-Seq
+Code used for the deconvolution of bulk RNA-Seq into scRNA-Seq, preprocessing of reference datasets, validation, and single cell analysis.

-Work in progress.